MathuxNY-73/leetcode/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submit solution.
 Got correct
 - [X] Problem solved

+### Median Of Two Sorted Arrays
+The goal is to implement a function that compute the median of sorted set of numbers split between in two sorted arrays.
+The algorithm should have O(log(m+n)) complexity where n and m are the sizes of the two arrays.
+I tried to solve this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/median-of-two-sorted-arrays/description/)
+As of September 25<sup>th</sup>, 2018:
+- [ ] Find a first working solution on the sample input
+- [ ] Submit solution.
+- [ ] Problem solved